stefankreitmayer/x5_pres2_2018_april/PITCHME.md

 OUTLINE
 1. Our challenge
-2. The concept of a learning project
+2. About learning projects
-3.
+3. Interaction metaphors

 #HSLIDE